Planet Kayak: the Great Island Race page

 The goal is simple: be the fastest kayaker to journey non-stop and unaided around Vancouver Island.
 There are no official rules, but Wavelength Magazine is setting them nonetheless.
 To claim the title kayakers must journey the entire outer shoreline of Vancouver Island by paddle.
 Once the kayaker first leaves shore the timer starts, and it doesn't stop until the kayaker returns to the same location.
 No breaking the circumnavigation into portions.
-The kayakers must be self-sufficient - no support boat should provide nightly meals, accommodation or services.
-Part of the endurance is setting up and breaking down camp.
-If a kayaker stays at fixed roof accommodation during the trip the kayaker must return to the exact location to restart.

 The record holders so far: